MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 of the JueWu-SL system was that is managed to beat the Honor of Kings equivalent of Challenger level players using a purely supervised learning approach.

+For our system, instead of using 16 Nvidia P40s, we can use Google TPUs which have a high performance to cost ratio compared to other solutions.

 ### Summary

 This shows that intelligently choosing your dataset can massively improve the efficiency